cajigaslab/Thalamus/rust/README.md

 the spawned one exits immediately (check the thalamus log).
 The executor grabs monitor 1 fullscreen (override-redirect) from startup, showing the idle scene.

+Shutdown (2026-07-02): the executor handles SIGINT/SIGTERM by exiting the render loop between frames — window, swapchain, and core connections tear down cleanly, with a 2 s hard-exit fallback (main.rs signal task).
+The Orchestrator likewise SIGTERMs before SIGKILLing (orchestration.py).
+This was added after a Ctrl+C of the orchestrated session froze the desktop: journal forensics showed kernel/GPU/X all healthy, so the suspect is abrupt termination (default SIGINT + orchestrator SIGKILL) mid-frame/mid-stream — either the flipped fullscreen surface dying uncleanly or the core wedging on abruptly-dropped client streams while Python awaited it with dead Qt windows covering the monitors.
+If a freeze recurs, get in via ssh/TTY (Ctrl+Alt+F3) and check for a hung `python -m thalamus.task_controller` / native core before rebooting.

 ## Wiring in (when ready)

 1. Generate the Python stubs. `rust_task` is already registered in